ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part06.md

 * Connection #0 to host localstack.pangarabbit.com left intact
 ```

-### Configuring the AWS and the Localstack awslocal cli
+### AWS and Localstack CLI Configuration

-- Lets test to see if we can create a S3 bucket using the Localstack AWS wrapper command line tool called `awslocal` or the AWS cli
+- Lets test to see if we can create a S3 bucket using the Localstack AWS wrapper command line tool called `awslocal` and the AWS cli
 - To make our lives less painful switching profiles install Granted created by Commonfate
 - Use the Granted `getting started` doc [here](https://docs.commonfate.io/granted/getting-started)
 - Please install the Localstack AWS cli wrapper tool [here](https://docs.localstack.cloud/user-guide/integrations/aws-cli/)